yxia1/assignment02/README.md

 ![Results](images/figure_2.png)

 ### Reflection
 The use of those toolkits are in general easy and very straight-forward.
 However, I found one issue with pip install.
 After installation, the library is not shown when I import them.
 I need to restart the computer to make it work.
 I have done some research online but I still cannot figure out why.
 If I can start the project again, I would like to know how to solve this issue.
 I would also want to have a better knowledge of the matplotlib to generate more graphs from this project.
 Although I think my project makes sense, I would like to run more analysis with it if I have more time.
+For example, I would design the project to run multiple reveiw on imdb to get a average result for the sentiment analysis.
 Overall, the assignment is a useful exercise to apply text analysis in python for me.